Ousting Huawei, Australia finishes laying undersea internet cable for Pacific allies

 SYDNEY (Reuters) - The final piece of Australia’s A$137 million ($92.53 million) undersea cable to bring high-speed internet to the Solomon Islands and Papua New Guinea was laid on Wednesday, with Canberra seeking to repulse Chinese influence in the Pacific.

-Australia in 2018 agreed to fund the construction of the cable after the two Pacific islands struck deals with China’s Huawei Technologies Co Ltd [HWT.UL] to lay a cable via Sydney - which Canberra feared could have jeopardized its broadband network.
+Australia in 2018 agreed to fund the construction of the cable after the two Pacific islands struck deals with China’s Huawei Technologies Co Ltd to lay a cable via Sydney - which Canberra feared could have jeopardized its broadband network.

 Huawei denies its equipment provides an opportunity for foreign espionage.